 State laws can make estate planning a complex process.
 The most important components of an estate plan, in most cases, include:

 - Living trust (also known as a revocable trust)

 - General durable power of attorney

 An estate plan can be as simple or as complex as you need it to be.
-I can help you decide which tools can best prepare you for the future, based on your situation and unique needs.
+A skilled lawyer can help you decide which estate planning tools can best prepare you for the future, based on your situation and unique needs.

 An Estate Plan Can Make Your Wishes Known